Adult Emergency Financial Assistance Program

 - Income at 200% of the Federal Poverty Level or below:

-Call 2-1-1 from any phone in Pinellas County or connect to Hope and Help – First Contact to determine qualifications.
+Call 2-1-1 from any phone in Pinellas County or connect to Hope and Help at First Contact, formerly known as 2-1-1 Tampa Bay Cares, to determine qualifications.
 2-1-1 is available 24 hours each day.

 The Financial Assistance Program processes requests between 7:30 a.m. to 6:00 p.m., Monday through Friday.